ubaldus/wikilite-test/README.md

 # Wikilite

-Wikilite is a tool that allows you to create a local SQLite database of Wikipedia articles, indexed with FTS5 for fast and efficient lexical searching.
-It further enhances search capabilities by leveraging an existing Qdrant vector database server for semantic search, enabling users to find information even when their queries don't match keywords exactly.
+Wikilite is a tool that allows you to create a local SQLite database of Wikipedia articles, indexed with FTS5 for fast and efficient lexical searching and optional embeddings for semantic searching.
 Built with Go, Wikilite provides a command-line interface (CLI) and an optional web interface, enabling offline access, browsing, and searching of Wikipedia content.

 ## Features

 *   **Fast and Flexible Lexical Searching**: Leverages FTS5 (Full-Text Search 5) for efficient and fast keyword-based searching within the SQLite database.
 This is great for finding exact matches of words and phrases in your query.
-*  **Enhanced Semantic Search**: Integrates with Qdrant, a vector database, for powerful semantic search capabilities.
+*  **Enhanced Semantic Search**: Integrates sqlite-vec for powerful semantic search capabilities.
 This complements the FTS5 search, finding results that are *semantically similar* to your query, even if they lack exact keyword matches.
 This handles issues like misspellings, plurals/singulars, and different verb tenses.
 *   **Offline Access**: Access Wikipedia articles without an active internet connection.
 *   **Command-Line Interface (CLI)**: Search and query the database directly from your terminal.
 *   **Web Interface (Optional)**: Browse and search articles through a user-friendly web interface.